Which Health Extension Recipes Get

 Based on its ingredients alone, Health Extension canned dog food looks like an above-average wet product.

 As a group, the brand features an average protein content of 41% and a mean fat level of 29%.
 Together, these figures suggest a carbohydrate content of 21% for the overall product line.

 And a fat-to-protein ratio of about 70%.

-Near-average protein.
+Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Readers interested in Health Extension wet dog food may also wish to check out these popular pages, too…